Issues

 Fallen Roof Ruin, Bears Ears National Monument, Utah.

-With Bears Ears National Monument now restored to its original boundaries, the Bureau of Land Management (BLM) has begun the process of developing a new management plan for the monument.
+With Bears Ears National Monument restored to its original boundaries, the Bureau of Land Management (BLM) is in the process of developing a new management plan for the monument.
 This is a once-in-a generation opportunity to ensure that the monument is managed for its unique and extraordinary values, and in collaboration with the Five Tribes of the Bears Ears Commission.
+A draft plan was released in the spring of 2024 and the public comment period closed on June 11th.
+Join our email list or follow us on social media for the latest updates on this planning process.
 (Photo © Jeff Foott)

 The First Truly Native American National Monument